wheatgreaser/wheatgreaser.github.io/geometricalencryption.md

-# geometric encryption can beat quantum compys????
+# geometric encryption can beat quantum

-kidding, maybe.

 #### 18/11/23: